raushannitish/SauceDemo/README.md

 ✅ Example Scenarios
-Login
+Scenario: User should be able to add a product to the cart
-Scenario: User should be able to login with valid credentials Given the user is on the login page
+    Given the user is on the products page
-  When the user enters username "standard_user" and password "secret_sauce" And clicks on the login button
+    When the user clicks on "Add to Cart"
-  Then the user should be redirected to the products page
+    Then the selected product should be visible in the cart

 Checkout
 Scenario: User should be able to complete the checkout process